Skip to main content

 Along the trek, you can find an unknown isolated cafe that serves the wild Sagada coffee.
 The ambiance is rustic and woody.
 Grab one if you find it appealing.
 You'll cross a running river, boulders and caves.
 The exit of the train is in the main road close to a church.

-Cavern in sagada hanging coffin trek
+Cavern in middle of the Sagada hanging coffin mountain trek.

 Another cave in the Sagada mountain